mechanodroid/Appinate/README.md

    com.debug.thawedcodebase.appinate.apk

 Once you click on this file it will take you to the file view, where you can then click on "raw", which will prompt you to save the file to your android device.
 Once you have done so, open your downloads folder on the android device and click it, select install.
 Note: you may have to go to Settings on your android device to allow for installing applications from unknown sources.

 ---------------------------------------------------
-Notes for usage:
+<b>Notes for usage:</b>

 To use Phase 1:
 Don’t click any check boxes and simply put in your search